Baby Carrier Safety: Guidelines & Tips

 • Baby’s Position

-Baby should sit in an ‘M-position’, legs spread, knees bent and level with their belly button, with a C curve shaped spine.
+Baby should sit in an ‘M-position’, legs spread, knees bent and level with their belly button, with a C-curve shaped spine.

 • Newborns

 Use the newborn tether to reduce the width of the carrier base.
-The snap fastened head support can provide extra head support to very young or sleeping babies.

 • Your Position